 Paymo starts at $11.95/user/month and offers a 14-day free trial.
 It also comes with a Free plan (limited to 1 user though).

-8. VOGSY – Creative project management just for G Suite
+8. VOGSY – Best creative project management software for G Suite

 VOGSY is a useful tool for managing change process if you need a way to unify your essential business workflows, automating operations to reduce admin.